 It was one of the four renowned Buddhist centers of learning in the country which attracted students from all over the world.

-It gave fillip to art, architecture, trade, and facilitated the spread of Buddhism on the east coast.
+It gave a fillip to art, architecture, trade, and facilitated the spread of Buddhism on the east coast.

 Today in South India, Buddhists consider it the most sacred pilgrim center.
 Many years ago, an emissary of Emperor Ashoka, who went to propagate Buddhism in this region, laid the foundation of the Great Stupa at Amaravati.